niksilver/board-game-framework/examples/paper-scissors-rock/README.md

   becoming an observer, becoming a player, choosing a hand shape, and clicking for another game.

-The `Body` type describes a game-specific message sent between clients.
+The `Body` type describes a game-specific data sent between clients.
+In this game we send changes to the playing state, and then (after calculating the effect of a change) the playing state itself.
-In this game there are three kinds. `MyNameMsg` tells clients that we have a name for a client.
+* `MyNameMsg` tells clients that we have a name for a client.
 A client is only added to the client list when it's got a name.
-`MyRoleMsg` is to announce that a client has changed their role.
-This is includes when a player has played their hand, because they might go from `Player Closed` to `Player (Showing Scissors)` for example.
+* `MyRoleMsg` is to announce that a client has changed their role.
+This includes when a player has played their hand - they might go from `Player Closed` to `Player (Showing Scissors)` for example.
-`ClientListMsg` is an update of the entire playing state, which is simply `Clients Profile`.
+* `ClientListMsg` is an update of the entire playing state, which is simply `Clients Profile`.
 But since this state needs to be synchronised between all the clients this is a `Sync (Clients Profile)`.
   See the `Sync` module for more there.

 As mentioned above, the `Received` type tells us about a received an envelope.
 The envelope itself can carry a `Body`, so it's of type `Envelope Body`.
-But since it's been decoded from JSON it might have a JSON decoding `Error` instead.
-So in fact the `Received` message gives us a `Result Error (Envelope Body)`.
+But since it's been decoded from JSON it might also be a JSON decoding `Error`.
+So in fact the `Received` message carries a `Result Error (Envelope Body)`.

 ### Client functions